Planar boundaries and parabolic subgroups: Peripheral Subgroups

-\begin{cor} Suppose $G$ is one ended, and $(G, \mathcal{P})$ is relatively hyperbolic with boundary $M=\boundary(G,\mathcal{P})$ a Peano continuum with no cut points.
+\begin{thm} Suppose $G$ is one ended, and $(G, \mathcal{P})$ is relatively hyperbolic with boundary $M=\boundary(G,\mathcal{P})$ a planar Peano continuum with no cut points.
 Let $G_Z$ be a rigid piece of the JSJ decomposition over $2$--ended subgroups.
 Every homeomorphism of $M_Z = \partial(G_Z,\mathcal{Q}_Z)$ extends to a homeomorphism of $S^2$.
-Furthermore the extension can be chosen so that the minimal convergence action of $G_Z$ on $M_Z$ extends to a convergence group action on $S^2$ with limit set equal to $M_Z$. \end{cor}
+Furthermore the extension can be chosen so that the minimal convergence action of $G_Z$ on $M_Z$ extends to a convergence group action on $S^2$ with limit set equal to $M_Z$. \end{thm}